Teddy Ruxpin: Worlds of Wonder

 Teddy Ruxpin was launched in 1985 by toy manufacturer Worlds of Wonder.
 Then came the companion toy Grubby, different outfits for Teddy and Grubby, and several other non-animatronic companion toys and characters.
-This includes two different versions of the bird-like Fobs (one orange, one purple) that are hand puppets with a sock-like, extendable neck.
-Other hand puppets are the larger Wooly What's-It, three interchangeable Anythings (This, That, The Other), Tweeg, and L.B.
-The Bounder.
+This includes two different versions of the bird-like Fobs (one orange, one purple), which are hand puppets with a sock-like, extendable neck.
+Other hand puppets include the larger Wooly What's-It, three interchangeable Anythings (This, That, and The Other), Tweeg, and L.B. the Bounder.

 Other items produced by Worlds of Wonder for Teddy Ruxpin are the Answer Box and Picture Show.
 Actress Joanna Kerns served as Teddy's spokesperson shortly after its introduction, while at the height of her fame as Maggie Seaver on the ABC-TV sitcom Growing Pains.

 Teddy Ruxpin sales peaked in 1986.
 Worlds of Wonder launched a series of safety messages for children, with different partners including firefighters and the United States Lifesaving Association.
 WoW became the exclusive distributor for the launch of the smash hit Nintendo Entertainment System, based on leveraging the undeniable strength of Teddy Ruxpin and Lazer Tag.

 To retailers who were bitterly adamant against hearing the words "video game" after having survived the video game crash of 1983, WoW salesman Jim Whims distinctly recalled delivering an ultimatum: "If you want to sell Teddy Ruxpin and you want to sell Lazer Tag, you're gonna sell Nintendo as well.
 And if you feel that strongly about it, then you ought to just resign the line now."
 Historian Steven Kent wrote: "Anyone who wanted to sell Teddy Ruxpin and Lazer Tag, including Sears and Toys R Us, was going to hear about the Nintendo Entertainment System."
 WoW received windfall sales commissions from selling the NES, and $800 million in back orders for the Christmas season, mainly for Teddy Ruxpin and Lazer Tag.